harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/custom-metrics.md

 ***

 <h1>Background</h1>
-Custom Metrics allow you to track something that is not part of the standard metrics in Load Impact.
+Custom Metrics allow you to track something that is not part of the standard metrics in LoadImpact.

 The are four metric types in k6; `Counter`, `Gauge`, `Rate` and `Trend`.
 All four can be used when creating custom metrics.
 Below we provide examples of each and how they could be utilized within a test.